I Am the Resurrection

 "I Am the Resurrection" is a song by the Stone Roses and the final song on the UK version of their debut album.

 The last four minutes of the song is an instrumental outro.
 The single was released on 30 March 1992, and reached number 33 on the UK Singles Chart.
 It was the second of two singles released from their debut album while the band were estranged from their label Silvertone.
 Physical copies of the single are no longer pressed and have become extremely difficult to come by.

 Background

 Regarding the song's origin, drummer Reni revealed the track originated when bassist Mani played the riff of The Beatles' "Taxman" backwards.
 Reni said, "Mani would play the riff backwards during sound-checks and we played along over the top for a laugh.
 Finally we said, Let's do this joke-song properly and see what happens."

 Artwork

 John Squire designed the "I Am the Resurrection" cover, (an up-close shot from the cover of the first album) continuing the Jackson Pollock-influenced theme of singles from The Stone Roses.

-Reception
+Legacy

 Q magazine placed it at number 10 in its list of the 100 Greatest Guitar Tracks.

 NME magazine placed "I Am the Resurrection" at number 8 in its list of the 50 Greatest Indie Anthems Ever.
 NME also placed it at number 100 in its list of the 500 Greatest Songs of All Time.